-(Unlock): Press once to unlock the driver door.
+a: Press once to unlock the driver door or all doors depending on the vehicle personalization.
 Press a second time within five seconds to unlock all doors.

 The hazard warning lamps will flash twice each time the button is pressed and the alarm system will be disarmed.
-See Vehicle Alarm System on page 2-14.
+See Vehicle Alarm System ⇒ 43.

-On vehicles with remote operating windows, pressing and holding will open all of the vehicle's windows.
-See Power Windows on page 2-18.
-This feature can be disabled by a dealer technician.
+For remote operating windows, pressing and holding will open all of the vehicle's windows.
+See Power Windows \$\phi\$ 47.
+This feature can be enabled through vehicle personalization.
+See Vehicle Personalization \$\phi\$ 141.